 And because the massive rhizome root system remains intact, there’s no great spill from the carbon sink like there is when logging trees.
 All of these factors should convince us to support more cultivation and use of bamboo in construction, as a greener alternative to lumber.

-A fast growth rate means a high metabolism.
-And that suggests that bamboo can probably convert CO2 into oxygen faster than other plant life.
-Japanese studies indicate that bamboo can capture 12 tons of carbon dioxide per hectare per year, whereas Chinese estimates are more like 5 tons per hectare.
+Bamboo’s rapid growth reflects an exceptionally active photosynthetic system, allowing it to convert large quantities of atmospheric carbon into plant biomass over relatively short periods.
+Japanese studies indicate that bamboo can capture 12 tons of carbon dioxide per hectare per year, whereas some Chinese estimates are more like 5 tons per hectare.
+I’ve also seen figures on the outrageously optimistic end, which are simply too unrealistic to mention here.

 Calling bamboo’s potential into question

-A study conducted by the journal Plant Biology and published in 2016 calls some of those ardent claims into question.
-Based on their preliminary measurements from a small crop of Bambusa vulgaris, these scientists are suggesting that bamboo may actually be a net carbon producer.
-Unlike trees which capture carbon, they are claiming that bamboo acts more like rice, which releases more CO2 over the course of its life than it stores.
+A study conducted by the journal Plant Biology, published in 2016, raises some important questions.
+Based on their preliminary measurements from a small crop of Bambusa vulgaris, these scientists have suggested that bamboo may actually be a net carbon producer.
+Unlike trees that capture carbon, they claim that bamboo acts more like rice, which releases more CO₂ over the course of its life than it stores.

 Another study published in the Global Ecology and Conservation journal represents the more widely held belief that woody bamboo is more comparable to hardwood in terms of carbon sequestration.
 Findings from this research indicate that bamboo does sequester significant quantities of carbon and can provide a permanent carbon sink.
 Additionally, the study suggests that bamboo can and should provide opportunities for carbon farming and carbon trading.